nhs-r-community/quarto-report-nhs-theme/README.md

 - Ensure that the NHS report theme file is [properly formatted](https://quarto.org/docs/output-formats/html-themes.html#theme-options) and does not contain any syntax errors.
 - Consult the Quarto documentation (https://quarto.org/docs/) for additional guidance and troubleshooting tips.

+<a name="example"></a>
+## 5. NHS England Example Report
+An example report developed by the NHS England R community has been provided that uses the quarto-nhs-report-theme: [example_AE_report](/example_AE_report.qmd).
+The report shows how the NHS theme can be used to develop open-source analytical reports using R and Quarto and can be previewed at [https://nhsengland.github.io/nhs-r-reporting/examples/ae_attendance.html](https://nhsengland.github.io/nhs-r-reporting/examples/ae_attendance.html)

 <a name="conclusion"></a>
-## 5. Conclusion
+## 6. Conclusion

-By following this user guide, you should now have a Quarto report styled with the NHS `.css` theme in R-Studio.
+By following this user guide, you should now have a Quarto report styled with the NHS theme in R-Studio.
 This will help you create professional, consistent reports in line with the NHS branding guidelines.

 ## Contributing